minsley/skyfox64/README.md

 - Fly an Arwing through a tunnel of realtime Bluesky posts
 - Do a barrel roll, use the boost, you know the drill
+- Watch your health, if you hit 3 posts it's game over
 - Built with Babylon.js

 ## Controls